Create an Apple Pay transaction

 8. Eventually the status of the CM.com Online Payments API transaction will be updated and that will redirect Consumers again from the 'redirect action' url to the returnUrl(s) specified by the Merchant when transaction was initialize.

 9. If the Merchant also specified webhooks in the original request then CM.com Online Payments API will trigger the proper webhooks and make the requests to the webhook URLs specified by the Merchant.
+When using webhooks, be aware that they are only a "best effort" mechanism.

 10. Merchant gets the latest details of the transaction.
 This usually happens once the Merchant received a webhook request.